IRLOGI JULY 2018 WEBINAR: Semantics & Geography

 The webinar will be of interest not only to Irish persons involved with geographic information matters but also to others within the wider ICT field.

 Gail is Senior Information Scientist at Information International Associates.
 She has been working in the area of semantics and terminologies for the environment and other scientific areas for more than 35 years.
 Gail and her team have developed the USA EPA Enterprise Vocabulary and for more than 10 years have provided metadata and terminology tool support to the US Environmental Protection Agency.
 She is currently working with the USA EPA’s Office of the Science Advisor on an agency-wide strategy for managing terminology for human health risk assessments.
 Recently, Gail and her co-principal investigator, Dr. Denise Bedford, completed an assessment of the Transportation Research Thesaurus for the USA National Transportation Research Board of the National Academies of Science, Medicine and Engineering.

-To register for the webinar please click on the link set out below
+To view a recording of the webinar please click on the link set out below